Nautilus4K/Nautilus4K/README.md

 Hello there, I am **Nautilus4K**.
 I'm from Vietnam.
 I have coding as a hobby for now and I like doing dumb stuff and see if it sticks, kinda a convenient mentality.
+I am not used to using frameworks at all, and I guess I should, but maybe not now.
+Currently the languages I know are all primitives and really basic in their usage.
+I hope to change this in the future.

 Almost all my projects are public.
 Either remnants of the past or a glimpse of my future, or at least that's what I would like to believe.
 I don't know what to write here so thanks mom I guess?